dojo/docs/dojox/json/query.rst

 **dojox.json.query** implements JSONQuery to provide comprehensive data querying capabilities.

 ============
 Introduction
 ============

 JSONQuery is an extended version of JSONPath with additional features for security, ease of use, and comprehensive querying capabilities including sorting, mapping, and well-defined expressions.
-JSONQuery is described in more detail here: <http://www.sitepen.com/blog/2008/07/16/jsonquery-data-querying-beyond-jsonpath/>
+JSONQuery is described in more detail `here <http://www.sitepen.com/blog/2008/07/16/jsonquery-data-querying-beyond-jsonpath/>`_.

 =====
 Usage